 Wellbeats still works with many health clubs, but one possible growth area for the company is related to the occasional club closure.
 Over the years, health club members who get hooked on particular Wellbeats workouts at their gym have reached out to the company asking how they can maintain access to the videos, even after the health club closes.

-In response, last year Wellbeats started selling access to fitness videos for individual consumers through its app at a price of $14.99 per month.
+In response, last year Wellbeats started selling access to fitness videos for individual consumers through its app.

 “We’ll see what sort of traction we get,” Von Bank said.
 “There are a ton of direct-to-consumer fitness apps and video content providers out there.”